j-ostmeyer/comp-avg/README.md

 comp-avg -h
 ```

-There are three ways in which `comp-avg` can be used.
+There are four ways in which `comp-avg` can be used.
 In all cases it accepts any number of numeric values (scientific notation is supported) separated by arbitrary white space characters (unless otherwise specified with the `-d` option).
 In a file with several columns you can select one of them using `-f`.
 See included `foo.txt` and `bar.txt` files containing random numbers for examples.

 1. Pipe the time series into `comp-avg`, e.g.
 ```